BrenoFariasdaSilva/Docker/README.md

 This repository provides the following scripts:

 - **docker-install.sh**: This script automates the installation of Docker on Linux-based systems.
 It handles the installation of Docker Engine and Docker Compose, ensuring that you have the necessary dependencies for running containers and managing Docker services.
+Keep in mind that you must installed the Docker UI (like Docker or DockStation) by yourself, because it is not included in this script.

 - **docker-commands.sh**: This script includes a collection of commonly used Docker commands, such as starting and stopping containers, managing images and volumes, and executing commands within containers.
 It serves as a handy reference for Docker operations.